Shubin-vadim/open-unlearning-lora/README.md

 ## 📝 Citing this work

-If you use OpenUnlearning in your research, please make sure to cite our OpenUnlearning technical report, the TOFU and MUSE benchmarks.
+If you use Open-Unlearning-Lora in your research, please make sure to cite our technical report (OpenUnlearning), the TOFU and MUSE benchmarks.

 ```bibtex
 @article{openunlearning2025,